emilia329/Fly-High/README.md

 In this repo I have included a functions.py notebook in which contains all the functions used in this project.

 ## Data Preproccessing:
 After importing the data I concated for all 3 airports to be in one dataframe.
-I created boolean columns to return true and false, this will be useful when I classify into classes.Afterwards, I created a function in which classifies flights to be delayed if their departure time is greater than 0 minutes.
+I created a function in which classifies flights to be delayed if their departure time is greater than 0 minutes and return boolean columns to return true and false.
+This will be useful when I classify into classes.
 Anything else is ontime, and cancelled flights are specified prior.
 Then I gave the three classes a numerical value, 1= cancelled, 2= delayed, 3= ontime.
 This is essential when contructing EDAs and for modelling.

     The starter notebook is :
      'usethisone.ipynb'